cuddlyogre/ExportLDraw/Readme.md

 You are able to choose the logo you want to show on studs, or no logo or stud at all.

-Importing TEXMAP is fully supported.
-This includes planar, cylindrical, and spherical.
-The DATA meta command is relatively new compared to TEXMAP support, so it's not supported, yet.
+Importing TEXMAP is fully supported, including embedded image data using the DATA meta command.
+This includes planar, cylindrical, and spherical projections.
 Thanks to https://github.com/trevorsandy/lpub3d for the cylindrical and spherical math.

 ![Examples of TEXMAP using 27062.dat and 27062p01.dat](examples/import/texmap.jpg)